 Bring to a boil and stir for 1-2 minutes until the sugar is dissolved.

 Remove from heat and allow the syrup to cool.
-Pour into a plastic or glass bottle or jar.
-Add the vanilla bean pod, if desired.
-Allow the vanilla bean syrup to cool completely, cover, and store in the fridge for about one week or possibly up to two weeks.
+Pour into a plastic or glass bottle or jar for storage.
+Add the vanilla bean pod if desired.

-For a Vanilla Bean Latte, start with a cup of freshly made strong coffee.
-I used my espresso machine and these fabulous coffee beans.
+For a Vanilla Bean Latte, start with a cup of freshly made espresso or strong coffee.
+I love using our espresso machine, but you can use whatever coffee maker you have.

-Add as much vanilla bean syrup as you want.
-One pump of vanilla bean syrup from a coffee shop is about 1/2 tablespoon.
+Add 1-2 tablespoons of vanilla bean syrup (or as you want).
+One pump of vanilla bean syrup from a coffee shop is about 1 tablespoon.
+Then add 1/4 cup of steamed milk or frothed milk.

-If you don’t have a milk frother, heat your milk in the microwave or on the stovetop until it is between 140 and 155 degrees.
-Then, use a whisk to beat air into the milk until it is foamy.
+I use the frother on my espresso machine.
+If you don’t have a milk frother, heat your milk in the microwave or on the stovetop until it is between 140˚F and 155˚F. Then, use a whisk to beat air into the milk until it is foamy.

 Vanilla Bean Syrup FAQ

-1. Where can I find vanilla beans?
 They are in the spice section of most grocery stores.
-Sometimes they come in a sealed bag and sometimes in a glass jar.
-Vanilla beans can also be ordered online.
+Sometimes, they come in a sealed bag and sometimes in a glass jar.
+You can also order vanilla beans online.

-2. Can I substitute vanilla extract?
 Yes, you can use vanilla extract in place of the vanilla bean.
-Add 1-2 teaspoons of pure vanilla extract (depending on how much you like) after you’ve finished boiling the syrup.
+Add 1-2 teaspoons of pure vanilla extract (depending on how much you like) after removing the syrup from the heat.

 Vanilla Bean Syrup